JOHNNY

 TPB and HC

-"Some of this blood is mine."
+"Some of this blood is mine

 In the late nineteen nineties, When Linux had as much chance as making it as BeOS; before Windows 98; back when Steve Jobs still had people working at Apple who were willing to swallow their pride, make excuses for his wretched, selfish behavior and create the operating system that he would take the credit for; a cheap comic book with slick lurid colored covers and black and white newsprint pages came out from a new, fledgling company called Slave Labor Graphics.

 The comic was called JOHNNY THE HOMICIDAL MANIAC (JTHM) and was both written and drawn by one Jhonen Vasquez.
 Who was he?
 Who knew?
 So away to your 33k modems, link to the Internet, and come away with nothing.
 There was very little, outside of a few meager fansites, on Jhonen Vasquez.
-Even those fansites didn't know much about him and at least one was sorely vexed at this situation - not that they didn't post his copyrighted artwork anyway.
+Even those fansites didn't know much about him and at least one was sorely vexed at this situation - not that they didn't post scanned pages of his copyrighted artwork anyway.

 No, all we had to go on was his work, and what work it was.
 If there was such a thing as shading, Vasquez wanted no part of it, until the very last page where he wrapped up all torment that had gone one before with a kind of Springer-ish "Jerry's Final Thought" (Oh HOW I wait for Jerry's FINAL THOUGHT).
-The whole book was done in only the very stark contrast of very black ink on a very white page.
+The whole book was done in only the very stark contrast of solid black ink on a blinding white page.
 Can you picture it?
 Good.
 Now picture this: artwork done with the tip of a razor sharp nib scrawled - and I mean scrawled! - like it was cut into the page.

 Johnny the Homicidal Maniac #2The comic started with a frightened little boy who hears noises in his house.
 He goes to his parents for comfort, but they are too wrapped up in themselves and their own problems to care at all for his.